-More technical details will be discussed during the kick-off meeting or requested via mail: procurement@oss.org.tn
+More technical details will be discussed during the scoping and kick-off meeting.

 3.3.
 Customized MISLAND's ownership, versioning and capacity building

 By "Customized-MISLAND", we refer to both MISLAND-Country prototypes (MISLAND-Egypt, MISLAND-Libya, MISLAND-Mauritania, MISLAND-Tunisia, MISLAND-Blank that can be adapted to any African country) as well as LDN kit packaging, as described in Sections 3.1 and 3.2.